fluid-project/infusion-docs/src/documents/ModelTransformationAPI.md

 **Example 1: Simple Example**

-In this example, the `key` provided in our transform function is "product".
-This means that for each entry in our input array, we will use the value found by the "product" key (i.e. "salad" and "candy", respectively) and use that as they key in our output object.
+In this example, the `key` provided in our transform function is `product`.
+This means that for each entry in our input array, we will use the value found by the `product` key (i.e. "salad" and "candy", respectively) and use that as they key in our output object.
 The output object will contain, for each key, the remaining entries from the array entry's object.

 <table><thead>
 </thead><tbody>